midas/action-hero/README.md

 ### Controller Methods Available in Action Class

-The following methods forwarded from the the action class to the controller.
+The following methods forward from the the action class to the controller.

 * action_name
 * env